patricktrainer/patricktrainer.github.io/content/posts/Won-t-You-Be-My-Neighbor-Quickly-Finding-Who-is-Ne.md

 LIMIT 3;
 ```
 The “K-nearest neighbor” portion of the query can be seen in ORDER BY POINT(40.7127263,-74.0066592) geocode LIMIT 3 which is another of saying “order by the shortest distance between my current location and all the other recorded locations, but find the 3 closest locations to me.”
-How does this perform?Let’s pretend that we still have the [covering indexes](https://info.crunchydata.com/blog/why-covering-indexes-are-incredibly-helpful) in place from the previous article:
+How does this perform?
+Let’s pretend that we still have the [covering indexes](https://info.crunchydata.com/blog/why-covering-indexes-are-incredibly-helpful) in place from the previous article:
 ```
 EXPLAIN ANALYZE SELECT visitor, visited_at, geocode FROM visits